-Challenge 229 s Can you guess what N is physically?
+Challenge 231 s Can you guess what N is physically?
 (Hint: think about quantum theory.)

 Page 48 Faraday discovered, as told above, how to change magnetism into electricity, knowing that electricity could be transformed into magnetism.
 The issue is subtle.
 Faraday's law is not the dual of Ampère's, as that would imply the use of magnetic monopoles; neither is it the reciprocal, as that would imply the displacement current.
-But he was looking for a link and he found a way to relate the two observations - in a novel way, as it turned out.
+But he was looking for a link and he found a way to relate the two observations - in a novel way, as it turned out

 Faraday also discovered how to transform electricity into light and into chemistry.
-He Challenge 230 s then tried to change gravitation into electricity.
+He then tried to change gravitation into electricity.
 But he was not successful.
 Why not?

-Vol. I, page 366At high altitudes (60 km to 1000 km) above the Earth, gases are partly or completely ionized; no atom is neutral.
+At high altitudes (60 km to 1000 km) above the Earth, gases are partly or completely ionized; no atom is neutral.
 One speaks of the ionosphere, as space is full of positive ions and free electrons.
 Even though both charges appear in exactly the same number, a satellite moving through the ionosphere acquires a negative charge.
 Why?
 How does the charging stop?

 A capacitor of capacity C is charged with a voltage U. The stored electrostatic energy is $E = CU^2/2$.
 The capacitor is then detached from the power supply and branched on to an empty capacitor of the same capacity.
 After a while, the voltage obviously drops to U/2.
 However, the stored energy now is $C(U/2)^2$, which is half the original value.
-Where Challenge 232 s means that the electric field surrounding it has an energy content E given by at least
+Where did the energy go?

-Challenge 233 s How can you give somebody an electric shock using a 4.5 V battery and some wire?
+Challenge 235 s How can you give somebody an electric shock using a 4.5 V battery and some wire?

 An old puzzle about electricity results from the equivalence of mass and energy.
-It is Ref.
-202 known from experiments that the size d of electrons is surely smaller than 10^{-22} m.
+It is known from experiments that the size d of electrons is surely smaller than 10^{-22} m.
 This